The timing of the qualifying races for the 2016 Rio Olympics

 The general information about Houses of Life is true.

 Setnakht emerged from civil war at the end of the 19th

 Dynasty to found the 20th Dynasty.
 His reign was extremely short.
 He

 was the father of Rameses III.
 The information about the decline of the

 Ma’at is an ancient Egyptian goddess.
 She represents

 balance, which was a central concept of Kemetic culture.

-The Magic Book of Princess Ahura was written around
+The Magic Book of Princess Ahura was written

 The Egyptologist mentioned by Teazle was Margaret Murray,